-The purpose of this deliverable is to document the second phase version of the Automated Flexibility Management (AFM) module developed in the Task 3.4 - Automated decision-making and energy optimization.
+The purpose of this deliverable is to document the third phase version of the Automated Flexibility Management (AFM) module developed in the Task 3.4 - Automated decision-making and energy optimization.
 The role of the AFM module is to provide automated and optimal flexibility management to maximize consumer benefits.
 This end, it utilizes digital twins of the consumer to plan and optimize control policies in the digital world and then select the best actions to be executed in the real world.
 This is achieved by using model predictive control with the digital twins created using the hybrid modelling approach combining machine learning with physics-based modelling (see D3.2 for more details).
 Furthermore, the control strategy involves multiple layers of control, including rule-based control to ensure safe and robust control.

 The initial version of the AFM module, documented in D3.7, focused on explicit demand response functionality.
-The first version included the initial implementations of flexibility evaluation, control and also interface specifications with other software modules.
+The first version included the initial implementations of flexibility evaluation, control and interface specifications with other software modules.
 Evaluating flexibility and control was done via heuristic approach whereas the energy consumption optimization and implicit demand response were not considered at the phase one.
 Moreover, the first version was only customized and later deployed into the Finnish pilot focusing on apartment building flexibility management.

-In the phase two, we extend the initial prototype of the AFM module with new features including implicit demand response and local control.
+In the phase two implementation, documented in D3.8, we extended the initial prototype of the AFM module with new features including implicit demand response and local control.
 The architecture is also updated to better match with the new Customer Energy Manager Standard (i.e., EN 50491-12-x standard series).
-Moreover, in addition to the apartment building pilot, that served as the development and validation platform, the AFM will be customized to support piloting also in the Greek and Slovenian pilots.
-The main changes to the first version, documented in D3.7, are presented in section 2.2.
+Additionally, the first AFM-implementations tailored for the assets in Greek and Slovenian pilot were implemented.